wireapp/brand/Tone of Voice.md

 Where the platform context is clear, use the verbs specific to the platform, such as “click”, “tap”, or “touch”.

+For more information, see the [Touch Gesture Reference Guide](http://www.lukew.com/ff/entry.asp?1071).

 ### URLs
 URLs are written as wire.com/something, not www.wire.com/something or http://www.wire.com/something.